Frequently Asked Questions

 The following information provides invaluable market information and valuation insight.
-If there is any other general information you require you can e-mail requesting a personal response to email@example.com.
+If there is any other general information you require, please contact us for a personal response.

 Otherwise known as Out Of Home (OOH) media.
 This encompasses all media opportunities that are presented to the audience when out of home.
 It includes billboards, advertising hoardings and banner wraps, shopping centres, railway stations and the Underground.
 It is subcategorised as Roadside, Mall and Transport.

 This is dependent upon its location, orientation, planning potential/history and the nature of any media licence/lease that currently exists.